 capitalists’ regime; they could only consolidate the chains that the capitalist

 oppressors had laid on the working class.

-They rowed out because of all the years before the offensive, or at least that it failed, so that the government could not blow smoke in the nation’s eyes and trap it in this new maze, to continue the war, burden itself unbearably and destroy all the ordinary people of central Europe.
+Because of all the years before the offensive - or at least the years that it failed - the government could not blow smoke in the people's eyes and trap it in this new maze to continue the war, burden itself unbearably and destroy all the ordinary people of central Europe.

 The offensive was to have begun 1 July.
 That day the people in

 in the streets to protest against the continuation of the war.
 Red